Aboriginal Elder, Gay Activist & History-Making Dancer Noel Tovey Has Passed Away - Star Observer

 Uncle Noel Tovey AM, an Aboriginal elder, groundbreaking performer, proud gay man, and LGBTQIA+ advocate, has passed away at the age of 90.

-Born in Melbourne in 1934, Noel’s early life was marked by hardship, but he became Australia’s first-ever Aboriginal Australian male ballet dancer and a globally celebrated luminary.
+Born in Melbourne in 1934, Noel’s early life was marked by hardship, but he became Australia’s first-ever Aboriginal male ballet dancer and a globally celebrated luminary.

 Over a career spanning more than 60 years, Uncle Noel worked as a dancer, actor, singer, choreographer, director, designer, writer, and teacher across Australia, Europe, and the UK.